bennythomson/BoW/README.md

 # BoW
-Trying to come up with a dead simple sentiment analysis program solely using a Bag-of-Words model.
+A dead simple sentiment analysis program solely using a Bag-of-Words model.

+While this